example42/psick/docs/vagrant.md

   - Customise the ```config.yaml``` file to define size, OS, role, number of each vagrant vm.

-  - Customise eventually the same `Vagrantfile` for our own needs.
+  - Customise eventually the same `Vagrantfile` for our own needs (not recommended if local control-repo structure is supposed to be aligned to upstream psick).

 ### Editing config.yaml